Business & Community Emergency Recovery Resources

 Recovery Resources for Small Businesses

-- The Texas Workforce Commission (TWC) has many resources for employers, including those impacted by COVID-19.
+- The Texas Workforce Commission (TWC) has many resources for employers.

 - Workforce Solutions Offices are located in areas around the state and offer resources to both employers and job seekers.